Educating girls is one of the fastest ways to alleviate poverty worldwide.

 Memory, 18, from Zambia - one of just 100 students selected from thousands of applicants across Africa to attend African Leadership Academy in Johannesburg in 2012.
 She hopes to become a doctor.

 We are receiving growing recognition as a leader in policy on child protection and the protection of girls.
 In Zambia for example, the Ministry of Education adopted national guidelines that were developed by Camfed on preventing and stopping child abuse in schools.
 Camfed provides child protection training to school and community networks, helping them to raise standards for safeguarding the rights and welfare of children.
 With training and support from Camfed, partner schools can put child protection policies in place.

 Camfed trains Teacher Mentors in all the schools with which we partner.

 These teachers act as role models to young girls, and provide them with crucial social guidance and support.
 We also work with school-based committees and parent support groups so they can find the most effective ways to help children learn.
 Crucially, Camfed also offers support to girls and their communities at key points of transition such as between primary and secondary school, and after secondary school, when girls are most vulnerable.
-We have trained more than 6,000 teacher mentors.
+We have trained more than 8,700 teacher and community mentors.